Rosemary Profile

 Rosemary for Baby

-This delicious and aromatic herb will help expand baby’s taste buds!
-The woodsy-citrus-like fragrance of rosemary makes it one of the best herbs to cook with, but it has so many other uses and nutritional benefits.
-Rosemary contains antibacterial and antioxidant rosmarinic acid plus several essential oils that are known to have anti-inflammatory, anti-fungal and anti-septic properties!
+This delicious and aromatic herb will help expand your baby’s taste buds!
+The woodsy-citrus-like fragrance of rosemary makes it one of the best herbs to cook with, but it has many other uses and nutritional benefits.
+Rosemary contains antibacterial and antioxidant rosmarinic acid and several essential oils known to have anti-inflammatory, anti-fungal, and anti-septic properties!
 Rosemary even contains compounds that may make it useful for reducing the severity of asthma attacks.
-Looking to add some flavorful zing to baby’s foods or broaden their palate?
-Rosemary adds a wonderful flavor to fruit purees, many savory dishes and even sweet baked goods that baby will love!
+Are you looking to add some flavorful zing to your baby’s foods or broaden their palate?
+Rosemary adds a wonderful flavor to fruit purees, many savory dishes, and even sweet baked goods that your baby will love!

 Highlighted Nutritional Importance of Rosemary